-The majority of smelters and refineries have effluent treatment plants (ETP) to treat process water and sometimes, when necessary, stormwater run-off.
-These plants are based on the manipulation of pH levels by the addition of chemicals such as sodium hydroxide to enable the precipitation of heavy metals in the solution in the form of metal hydroxides.
-The precipitated metals are then recycled to the smelting or leaching process or can be sold.
+The majority of smelters have effluent treatment plants (ETP) to treat process water and sometimes, when necessary, stormwater run-off.
+The treatment involves the manipulation of pH levels by the addition of chemicals such as sodium hydroxide to enable the precipitation of heavy metals in the solution in the form of metal hydroxides.
+The precipitated metals are then recycled to the smelting process or can be sold.
 The resulting effluent is then discharged off-site, generally in accordance with licence requirements.